This post may contain affiliate links. Please see my full Disclosure Policy for details.

-Also known as Ritz Cracker Pie or Soda Cracker Pie, this simple Mystery Pie yields a crispy shell and nutty, rich filling.
+Also known as Mystery Pie or Soda Cracker Pie, this simple Ritz Cracker Pie yields a crispy shell and nutty, rich filling.

 The reason this recipe even caught my eye was the fact that the SAME recipe was in the SAME cookbook three times.
 They are listed one right after another.
 I had to laugh, because you know the lady in charge of putting the book together didn’t want to offend someone by not including her recipe.
 So we have “Mystery Pie,” “Melba’s Mystery Pie,” and “Grandma’s Mystery Pie.”